gRPCClient.jl

 end

-# IMPORTANT: You must close the request channel to signal that no more
+# Step 6: Close the request channel to signal no more requests will be sent

 close(request_c)

-# Step 8: Check for Exceptions
+# Step 7: Check for exceptions

 grpc_async_await(req)gRPCClient.grpc_async_await — Method